 When people are forced to spend more on taxes, they spend less on everything else, which leads to a decline in the circulation of money.
 This is especially true when a government is using the taxes for debt service.
 Tax money used to repay government debt will not be recirculated.

-In the diagram below, we can see decrease or shift to the left in the Aggregate Demand (AD), which decreases prices from P1 to P2 and output from Y1 to Y2.
+In the diagram above, we can see a decrease or shift to the left in the Aggregate Demand (AD), which decreases prices from P1 to P2 and output from Y1 to Y2.
 A decrease in Aggregate Demand can occur because of a financial crisis or a trade partner’s fall in import consumption.
 This results in a new equilibrium at a lower price level P2 and real GDP of Y2.

 Costs of Deflation